garcia-sonia/walkies-knocklyon/README.md

 1. Intended outcome: Have a high Best Practices score in all three pages.
    - Issue: When using Lighthouse I realised that the index.html page had a score of 92 in Best Practices while my other two pages had a score of 100.
 The issue type in Lighthouse was a "SameSite cookie" issue.
 I narrowed down the issue to a YouTube iframe as the Best Practices score went up to 100 if the video section was commented out.
    - Fix: I sought advice in the Project Portfolio1 Slack channel and one of the mentors mentioned that this was a server side issue so out of my control.
 The 92 score is acceptable so I have decided it to keep the iframe as it brings an interesting feature to the website.
-Also if I test the index.html page with Lighthouse via an incognito browser window then I get 100 in Best Practices as there is no interference with browser extensions so this issue may be a "non-issue" after all.
+Also if I test the index.html page with Lighthouse via an incognito browser window, then I get 100 in Best Practices as there is no interference with browser extensions so this issue may be a "non-issue" after all.

 2. Intended outcome: Shorter and more efficient CSS code.
 - Issue: My CSS code has no errors and has passed validation.
-However, after learning a lot of CSS best practices during the course of this project, I now realise that I could have made a better use of classes instead of targeting some recurrent elements by id (e.g. most h2 headers have the same font colour and size).
+However, after learning many CSS best practices during the course of this project, I now realise that I could have made a better use of classes instead of targeting some recurrent elements by id.
-- Fix: If I had to start this portfolio project from scratch, I would reorganise some ids into classes in order to have a more simple and shorter CSS code.
+- Fix: If I had to start this portfolio project from scratch, I would reorganise some ids into classes in order to have a simplified CSS code (e.g. most h2 headers have the same font colour and size so a header class could have been used).

 3. Intended outcome: No tapping issues on mobile devices.
-- Issue: Lighthouse flagged a potential tapping issue as the menu tabs would be very closed together for really small screens.
+- Issue: Lighthouse flagged a potential tapping issue as the menu tabs would be very close together for really small screens.
 - Fix: After testing on multiple mobile devices and asking my network to do the same, no issues were reported and there doesn't seem to be any tapping issues.
 Menu bar tapping is perfectly functional and menu bar items stay aligned on all screen sizes down to 314px wide.
+The tapping issue only seems to occur when the menu items are pushed one under the other for screens under 314px in width, but as disclaimed above this website has been designed to be functional for all screen sizes down to 320px in width.

 ### Post Development Testing

 - HTML Validator: https://validator.w3.org/nu/
   - Issue found: Stray end of div in register.html
     - The solution was simply to locate and remove the stray end of div
   - Issue found: The services gallery section needed a header (yellow warning)
     - The solution I used was turning the services gallery and the services list into two divs instead of sections and I then placing them inside the same section called Services which has a h2 header.
+  - All three pages are now fully validated and have no HTML errors.

 - CSS Validator: https://jigsaw.w3.org/css-validator/
     - The CSS code was validated as CSS Level3 +SVG with no errors found.
     <p>
         <a href="http://jigsaw.w3.org/css-validator/check/referer">
         <img style="border:0;width:88px;height:31px"